dada-lang/dada-artwork/README.md

 <a href="https://raw.githubusercontent.com/dada-lang/dada-artwork/main/dada-acid-green.svg"><img src="dada-letters.svg" width="300" alt="Word-based logo"></img></a>

 This alternate logo is appropriate if you want to look fancy.
 That's Tzara blinking out from the corner there (without their monocle).

+## Origins etc

+The name Tzara is in homage to the author of the Dada manifesto, [Tristan Tzara](https://en.wikipedia.org/wiki/Tristan_Tzara).

+The logo is meant to look similar to Duchamp's famous ["Bicycle Wheel" readymade](https://en.wikipedia.org/wiki/Bicycle_Wheel).
+Tzara's monocle is an homage to Rust's wonderful bicycle gear logo, as well.

 ## Licensing